 This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

-This week the FTSE 100 extended its pullback from 2019 highs.
+This week the UK 100 extended its pullback from 2019 highs.
 Déjà vu?
 You’re not mistaken.
 I wrote the same last week.
 The index even broke below 7300 to test 7200, a level we are re-testing as I type.

 Will this prove a mini-range which helps the index bottom out?
 Or is it merely a within the current sell-off, before yet another next leg lower?